 Draft beer dispensers house the kegs and equipment completely beneath the work surface.
 Therefore, these units usually only come in solid door configurations in order to hide it.
 When choosing a direct draw system, you’ll want an idea of how many beers you want to offer on tap, and how much storage space underneath you’ll need to house the kegs.
 Units are available in stainless steel or black vinyl; come with either one, two, or three doors; have one or two draft towers; and can house up to four beers on tap.
 Custom units are also available, and one of our product experts can help guide you through the process of getting the best solution for your needs.

-Bottle coolers serve a similar function to back bar storage units; however, they are better equipped just for storing beer bottles.
-They offer less storage, but also take up less space.
-They feature top-mounted sliding doors for easy access to contents with less physical strain as the front-mounted doors on traditional back bar storage units.
-You can install a bottle cooler unit anywhere a standard 120 voltage outlet is available and no plumbing is required.
+Bottle coolers are similar to back bar storage units; however, they are better equipped just for storing beer bottles.
+They offer less storage but also take up less space.
+They feature top-mounted sliding doors for easy access to contents with less physical strain than the front-mounted doors on traditional back bar storage units.
+You can install a bottle cooler unit anywhere a standard 120-voltage outlet is available and no plumbing is required.

-Most units also include a front-mounted bottle opener and catcher for convenience and reduced clutter in walkways.
+Most units include a front-mounted bottle opener and catcher for convenience and reduced walkway clutter.

-Glass and plate chillers are styled similarly to bottle coolers, and help enhance the flavor profile and customer experience of your drinks without risking dilution from melting ice.
+Glass and plate chillers are styled similarly to bottle coolers and help enhance the flavor profile and customer experience of your drinks without risking dilution from melting ice.
 The refrigeration system holds glasses at 0°F for the optimal drinking experience.
-This helps prevent the unsafe practice of chilling glasses in tubs of cold water, which may lead to thermal shock which damages glassware, making them more prone to breakage, or dangerously stacking them in freezers.
+This helps prevent the unsafe practice of chilling glasses in tubs of cold water, which may lead to thermal shock that makes glassware more prone to breakage, or dangerously stacking them in freezers.